-Together with Two°Creative, we’re inviting designers to redesign the confusing Green Dot symbol to better represent its original meaning.
-Running alongside this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
-For part three, we caught up with Cat How – the Co-founder of London and Lisbon-based design agency How & How.
+Between March 2021 and April 2022, in collaboration with Two°Creative, we invited designers to redesign the confusing Green Dot symbol to better represent its original meaning.
+Continuing on from this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
+For part three, we caught up with Cat How – the Co-founder of London and Lisbon-based design agency How&How.

 It sounds wanky, but we fundamentally believe that smashing two different ways of thinking (and working) together can give you the foundation for producing the most interesting stuff.